How to find hidden value in the Delta award chart (or lack thereof)

 This means if you want to fly Delta domestically, you get ~1.25 cents of value per Delta mile, while for international awards, you’ll usually do better flying a partner airline (or at least adding a non-Delta segment to the award).

 I recommend running test searches spread out over a few months, and using the 5-week calendar view, to check the average lowest prices for a given route.
 That requires having a travel goal in mind before you start saving your miles.

-Ultimately, the best approach to Delta miles is to have a goal first, then collect the miles you need – not the other way around.
-With some searching, there are still values to unlock, though they’re fewer and further between as Delta marches toward revenue-based rewards where your miles are worth 1 cent each.
-Until then, do your best and keep poking around until you find what you’re looking for.
+Ultimately, the best approach to Delta miles is to set a goal, then collect the miles you need – not the other way around.
+With some searching, there are still values to unlock, though they’re becoming harder to find a solution Delta marches toward revenue-based rewards where your miles are worth 1 cent each — not to mention their continual devaluation of partner awards.